 unburned particles and exhaust gases on their way out of the stove and ignites them, burning up most of the leftovers from the primary fire.

-Excess water: While it is true that no matter what you do, there will always be a small amount of water vapor in wood exhaust, it is also true that
+Excess water: No matter what you do, there will always be a small amount of water vapor in wood exhaust,

 every effort should be made to hold it to a bare minimum.
 Green or rain-wet wood can produce so much steam that it can prevent the secondary